ivanchenoweth/laravel-sail-mongo-poc1/README.md

 # laravel-sail-poc1
 Probe of concept of laravel with sail

 ## Steps from scratch (in a empty repository)

 * 1.- Go to codespaces and install example-app (5min)

 `curl -s https://laravel.build/example-app | bash``

 * 2.- Go to the example-app directory and run sail to execute up all cotainers

 `cd example-app`

-> NOTE: You could move all the example-app to the root if you want it
+> NOTE: You could move all the example-app to the root if you want it, and personalize docker-compose.yml

 `./vendor/bin/sail up -d`